dotnet/machinelearning/src/Microsoft.ML.Core/Data/ICursor.md

 operate on acceptable sets.

 1. The simple enumeration of `UInt128` numeric values from any number is an acceptable set.
 (This covers how most loaders generate IDs.
-Typically we start from 0, but other choices, like -1, are acceptable.)
+Typically, we start from 0, but other choices, like -1, are acceptable.)

 2. The subset of any acceptable set is an acceptable set.
 (For example, all